Enochio/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that will play the StarWars IV episode in the terminal.
+Script that changes the owner and the group owner of _hello to vincent and staff respectively.